 FindAPhD Scholarships 2014

 The FindaPhD website is offering seven £500 subject specific scholarships and one £1,000 general scholarship wishing to start a PhD in autumn 2014 International Scholarships.
-You can register now and will be sent details when the scholarship scheme opens in June 2014.
+This has now closed for 2014 entry

 Daiwa Scholarship for UK citizens